Óliver Pérez: Houston Astros

-On August 7, 2015, the Arizona Diamondbacks traded Pérez to the Houston Astros for minor league pitcher Junior Garcia.
-In 2015 with Houston, he was 0-3 with a 6.75 ERA.
-He was included on the Astros ALDS roster against the Kansas City, he was 0-0 with a 27.00 ERA in 2 appearances as the Astros lost in five games.
+On August 8, 2015, the Arizona Diamondbacks traded Pérez to the Houston Astros for minor league pitcher Junior Garcia.
+In 2015 with Houston, he was 0–3 with a 6.75 ERA.
+He was included on the Astros ALDS roster against the Kansas City, he was 0–0 with a 27.00 ERA in 2 appearances as the Astros lost in five games.
+He became a free agent following the season.

 Washington Nationals (second stint)

 On December 11, 2015, Pérez signed a two-year, $7 million contract with the Washington Nationals.
 On April 24, 2016, with the Nationals trailing the Minnesota Twins after 15 innings, and with two outs and Nationals shortstop Danny Espinosa on second base, Pérez hit a bunt that appeared to be rolling foul, but Minnesota catcher John Ryan Murphy picked it up and threw it away while attempting a putout at first, allowing Espinosa to score the tying run from second.
 In the next inning, Washington right fielder Chris Heisey hit a leadoff home run to end the game, and Pérez was credited with the win.
-In 2016, he was 2-3 with a 4.95 ERA.
+In 2016, he was 2–3 with a 4.95 ERA.

-In 2017, he was 0-0 with a 4.64 ERA.
+In 2017, he was 0–0 with a 4.64 ERA.
+He became a free agent following the season.